mozilla-services/docs/source/loop/apis.rst

 cancel                √                            The calling party has cancelled a pending
                                                    call.
-media-fail                     √                   The called user has declined the call. unregistered                             √         The called user does not have any
-                                                   registered push server endpoints. user-unknown                             √         The indicated user id does not exist. closed                                   √         The other user's WSS connection closed unexpectedly. answered-elsewhere                       √         When the called user has more than one device alerting at the same time and accepts on one device, a "terminated"
+media-fail                     √                   The called user has declined the call. user-unknown                             √         The indicated user id does not exist. closed                                   √         The other user's WSS connection closed
-                                                   with this reason code is sent to all other devices that had been alerting.
+                                                   unexpectedly.
 ==================   ======    ======    ======    ========================================

 Timer Supervision